 Jay Dash comes from quite an athletic background.
 He graduated from Penn State University with a B.S. in Finance where he was a member of the Penn State National Championship Gymnastic Team.
 He was then inducted into the United States Marine Corp, Air Naval Gun Liaison Unit, and competed in various Marine Corps field events.
 He has also participated in numerous marathons and international track and field competitions.
 He is currently a member of the Board of Directors for the UNLV International Business School, a member of the District Export Council of the Dept. of Commerce, and president of Jay Dash International, an international business consulting firm.
 He will be working to reinstate Fitness/Weight Lifting into the NSG repertoire and is that event’s new coordinator.

 Born in Chicago, Joe is a lifelong athlete who competed in several high school and college sports.
 He enjoyed a successful career in the U.S Army and Federal Government, spending his final years with the Federal Highway Administration.
 He has B.S. degrees from the University of Louisville, Ohio State University and an MBA from Syracuse.
 He has been a competitive cyclist for much of his life, having raced in Germany and the US in his 20s.
 He rediscovered competitive cycling in his 40s and at 50 discovered the Senior Games where he has competed in cycling events in Colorado, Wyoming, Nevada and National Games.
 He and his wife, Susan, now live in Nevada where they split their time between Carson City and Summerlin.
 They enjoy travel, visits to wine country, hiking, cycling and skiing.
 Joe runs a coaching practice.
-He is an NSG Board Member and is the NSG coordinator for Cycling.
+He is an NSG Board Member and is the coordinator for NSG Cycling.